prototypal/metamask-plugin-wrapper/docs/APPKEYS.md

 Also how does this applies to the plugins if metamask doesn't have a "selected account anymore"?
 Logging into plugins in the same way as in websites, EIP1102?

 cons:
-makes this a subset of an ETH account? or could be generalised to non ETH main accounts?
+makes this a subset of an ethereum account or should be eventually generalised to non ETH main accounts? adds complexity to restore, one should remember which account is which same benefits of privacy could be implemented by add an user provided field in the HD path, after domain and before app subpath

-key types (selected on installation):

-for cryptocurrencies' plugins: bip44 extension (eth not allowed) m / purpose' / coin_type' / account' / change / address_index

-or

-for apps/plugins derivation key m / pluginUniqueId / coin_type' / account' / change / address_index

-App keys and not plugin keys
-(by domain)
-implement in keyring these specific account separetely
+### Temporary current implementation
 I currently assign the first path of the hdPath using the keccak of the name and the I let the plugin's code add any extra subPath to this. and then he can add an account index.
 So for example it would be:
 37a9 6265 2fcb 752a e373 feb0 22dd 2882 a934 8b79